It all started when...

 Linda Harris is more often behind a camera but provides a happy subject in the front row at a huge town hall meeting in Las Cruces.
 The group kept up the pressured on Steve Pearce (R-NM) to hold a public meeting in town, even following him to town hall meetings in other towns.

-Linda Harris, let’s be honest, is fine with writing her own interview.
-She says she writes happily about any subject, with equal enthusiasm.
-To illustrate, she recites a list of New Mexico-focused publications ranging from articles about shipping stress in cattle, a guide to New Mexico’s water law, and books about houses and libraries and ghost towns.
+Linda Harris is fine with writing her own interview.
+She says she can write on just about any topic.
+To illustrate, she lists a few of the New Mexico-focused publications and books she has written over the forty years she’s lived in the state.
 She created the group’s website.

 Linda shoe-horned her Indivisible duties into a busy summer of graduations, weddings, and a respite on the Oregon coast.
-When she thudded to a stop recently she confessed she's one of the Seniors in need of a nap.
-But, she says, “We were born for this, we just weren’t born yesterday.”
+She thudded to a stop recently, “We were born for this, we just weren’t born yesterday,” she said, grinning.